Dataset Distillation with Infinitely Wide Convolutional Networks: Experimental Results

 \subsection{Kernel Distillation Results}

 We apply the KIP and LS algorithms using the ConvNet architecture on the datasets MNIST~\citep{mnist}, Fashion MNIST~\citep{fashionmnist}, SVHN~\citep{svhn}, CIFAR-10~\citep{cifar10}, and CIFAR-100.
 Here, the goal is to condense the train dataset down to a learned dataset of size $1$, $10$, or $50$ images per class.
 We consider a variety of hyperparameter settings (image preprocessing method, whether to augment target data, and whether to train the support labels for KIP), the full details of which are described in \sref{sec:experimental_details}.
 For space reasons, we show a subset of our results in Table \ref{table:baselines}, with results corresponding to the remaining set of hyperparameters left to Tables \ref{table:mnist_all_kip}-\ref{table:cifar100_all_ls}.
 We highlight here that a crucial ingredient for our strong results in the RGB dataset setting is the use of regularized ZCA preprocessing.
-Note the variable effect that augmentations have on performance (compare the last two columns of Table \ref{table:baselines}).
-Interestingly, our data augmentation scheme typically only provides a benefit for a sufficiently large support set.
-This result is consistent with the baselines \cite{zhao2020dataset, zhao2021dataset}, in which gains from augmentations are also generally obtained from larger support sets.
-We tried varying the fraction (0.25 and 0.5) of each target batch that is augmented at each training step and found that while 10 images still did best without augmentations, 100 and 500 images typically did slightly better with some partial augmentations (versus augmentation rate 0.0 and 1.0).
+Note the variable effect that our augmentations have on performance (see the last two columns of Table \ref{table:baselines}): they typically only provides a benefit for a sufficiently large support set.
+This result is consistent with \citet{zhao2020dataset, zhao2021dataset}, in which gains from augmentations are also generally obtained from larger support sets.
+We tried varying the fraction (0.25 and 0.5) of each target batch that is augmented at each training step and found that while 10 images still did best without augmentations, 100 and 500 images typically did slightly better with some partial augmentations (versus none or full).
 For instance, for 500 images on CIFAR-10, we obtained 81.1\% test accuracy using augmentation rate 0.5.
 Thus, our observation is that given that larger support sets can distill larger target datasets, as the former increases in size, the latter can be augmented more aggressively for obtaining optimal generalization performance.

 Remarkably, our results in Table \ref{table:baselines} outperform all prior baselines across all dataset settings.
 Our results are especially strong in the small support size regime, with our 1 image per class results for KRR outperforming over 100 times as many natural images (see Table \ref{table:subsample}).
 We also obtain a significant margin over prior art across all datasets, with our largest margin being a 37\% absolute gain in test accuracy for the SVHN dataset.